HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/enable_sso.md

-# Enabling SSO between HCL DX and HCL Volt MX Foundry
+# Enabling SSO between HCL DX and HCL Volt MX Foundry Apps

-This topic explains how to enable Single Sign-On (SSO) between HCL Digital Experience (DX) and HCL Volt MX Foundry, where DX acts as the OAuth 2.0 service provider.
+This topic explains how to enable Single Sign-On (SSO) between HCL Digital Experience (DX) and HCL Volt MX Foundry applications, where DX acts as the OAuth 2.0 service provider.

 ## Prerequisites